How to Get Into WashU: Admissions Stats + Tips

 WashU evaluates activities according to the 4 tiers of extracurriculars.
 A Tier 1 activity is the most exceptional, rare, and impressive category, while Tier 4 is the type that is most commonly found on applications.

 Your activities should align with your interests and the specific division to which you’re applying.
-Aim to develop interests in 1-2 areas, rather than have multiple, disparate extracurriculars without a common theme.
+Aim to develop interests in one or two areas, rather than have multiple, disparate extracurriculars without a common theme.
 WashU wants to see a “spike” — a well-developed passion.

 For example, earning a national Scholastic award in art or writing will serve well as a Tier 1 or 2 activity for artists or writers.
-While many of your activities will be Tier 3-4, such as school club membership or minor leadership positions, you should have at least one or two Tier 1-2 activities, too.
+While many of your activities will be Tier 3 or 4, such as school club membership or minor leadership positions, you should have at least one or two Tier 1 or 2 activities, too.

 4. Write engaging essays

-After clearing the academic threshold, essays are one of the best ways to set yourself apart from other academically-qualified applicants.
-While WashU only recently added a supplemental essay to its application, it does weight this, along with the Common App essay, very highly in the admissions process.
+After clearing the academic threshold, essays are one of the best ways to set yourself apart from other academically qualified applicants.
+While WashU only recently added a supplemental essay to its application, it weighs this, along with the application essay, considerably in the admissions process.

 WashU requires additional essays for specific programs, but the main supplemental essay topic is: